Projects

 Embrace the Spectrum: Queer Awareness & Visibility

-A communication project I developed with the Evergreen Public Schools Equity Advisory Committee.
-The goal was straightforward: make LGBTQ+ visibility a consistent, calendar-anchored part of how the school community communicates — not a single event, but an ongoing practice that students, families, and staff can all recognize and trust.
+The goal was simple: make LGBTQ+ visibility a consistent, calendar-anchored part of school communication.
+Not a single event, but an ongoing practice that students, families, and staff could recognize and trust.

 View project →